Maria Theresa: Religious views and policies

 Like all members of the House of Habsburg, Maria Theresa was a Catholic, and a devout one.
 She believed that religious unity was necessary for a peaceful public life and explicitly rejected the idea of religious toleration.
 She even advocated for a state church (Note: In a letter to Joseph, she wrote: "What, without a dominant religion?
 Toleration, indifferentism, are exactly the right means to undermine everything...
 What other restraint exists?
 None.
 Neither the gallows nor the wheel...
 I speak politically now, not as a Christian.
 Nothing is so necessary and beneficial as religion.
 Would you allow everyone to act according to his fantasy?
 If there were no fixed cult, no subjection to the Church, where should we be?
-The law of might would take command."Crankshaw 1970) and contemporary travelers criticized her regime as bigoted, intolerant and superstitious.
+The law of might would take command."Crankshaw 1970) and contemporary travellers criticised her regime as bigoted, intolerant and superstitious.
 However, she never allowed the church to interfere with what she considered to be prerogatives of a monarch and kept Rome at arm's length.
 She controlled the selection of archbishops, bishops and abbots.
 Overall, the ecclesiastical policies of Maria Theresa were enacted to ensure the primacy of state control in church-state relations.
 She was also influenced by Jansenist ideas.
 One of the most important aspects of Jansenism was the advocacy of maximum freedom of national churches from Rome.
 Although Austria had always stressed the rights of the state in relation to the church, Jansenism provided new theoretical justification for this.

-Maria Theresa promoted the Greek Catholics and emphasized their equal status with Latin Church Catholics.
+Maria Theresa promoted the Greek Catholics and emphasised their equal status with Latin Church Catholics.
 Although Maria Theresa was a very pious person, she also enacted policies that suppressed exaggerated display of piety, such as the prohibition of public flagellantism.
 Furthermore, she significantly reduced the number of religious holidays and monastic orders.